-- Staff at this school use the StaffMail system for all school emails - Children have the provision to use Purple Mash emails however this is currently not in practice.
+- Staff at this school use the StaffMail system for all school emails - Removed Purple Mash emails here

-Both these systems are linked to the USO authentication system and or password protected and are fully auditable, trackable and managed by LGfL on behalf of the school or teachers.
+This system is linked to the USO authentication system and or password protected and are fully auditable, trackable and managed by LGfL on behalf of the school or teachers.
 This is for the mutual protection and privacy of all staff, pupils and parents, as well as to support data protection.